thirdweb-dev/typescript-sdk/etc/sdk.api.md

     constructor(address?: string, contractAddress?: string, message?: string);
 }

+// Warning: (ae-forgotten-export) The symbol "PriceSchema" needs to be exported by the entry point index.d.ts
+//
+// @public
+export type Amount = z.input<typeof PriceSchema>;

 // Warning: (ae-internal-missing-underscore) The name "AssetNotFoundError" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)